VEZY/MultiScaleTreeGraph.jl/README.md

 - [x] Export plotting to PlantGeom.jl so we remove one more dependency away.
 - [ ] Make transform! parallel.
 Look into <https://github.com/JuliaFolds/FLoops.jl>.
 - [x] Delete siblings field from Node
-- [ ] Add option to visit only some scales without the need to visit all nodes in-between
+- [ ] Add option to visit only some scales without the need to visit all nodes in-between: implemented using traversal cache
-  - [ ] Add complex + components in Node.
-  - [ ] Update names: children are nodes of the same scale, components of a scale with higher number
-  - [ ] Update `traverse` and `traverse!` to visit children (same scale) if e.g. only the first or second scale is needed, avoid visiting scale 3.
-For that we need to visit only the components of the first node of scale 1, and then it will visit scale 1 + scale 2 and never scale 3 that is a component of scale 2.
-To implement this, we can remove the scale arg from the filter, and pass it to an equivalent to `children` that would test if:
-    - the scale we want include a scale that is above the scale of the node, return the component,
-    - the scale we want is equal, it would return the children
-    - the scale is below, return an error because we shouldn't visit this node We have 2 ideas at the time:
-    - check that a scale is connected to all nodes of that scale (e.g. a leaf in a tree is not connected to others, but all axes are).
-If a scale is connected we can safely visit all nodes by visiting their children (same scale, all connected).
-If a scale is not connected we cannot do the same because we would miss some nodes by just visiting the children.
-So we need to visit all nodes of its complex to make sure we visited every node with our chosen scale.
-Iteratively if the complex is not connected we have to do the same for this one too and its complex etc until finding a connected complex.
-A scale is connected if all nodes with a lower scale decompose to the node scale.
-So to keep track of if a scale is connected, we can put a counter for each scale on the root node, and increment it each time we add a new node of a lower scale, and decrement it each time it is decomposed.
-Then if a scale has a value of 0, it is connected, and if it has a value > 0, it may not (we dont know).
-If it is, we can visit just using the children, if it is not, we have to visit all nodes of the upper scale to be sure to visit all.
-    - we could also add a function e.g. `cache_scale()` that would allow a user to cache a dictionary into the root node with keys being the node name and the values the nodes at that scale.
-So if users regularly visit a scale they can traverse the dictionary instead of the full MTG.
-It would work for non-connected scales too.
-But this idea is not concurrent to the previous one because it does not deal with `descendants` and `ancestors` alone (need to avoid visiting all nodes in the tree).
-  - [ ] Update `ancestors` and `descendants` accordingly.
-See if we can re-use traverse or some functions for descendants to avoid a maintenance nightmare.
-For `ancestors`, we need a function that checks if we want the same scale (= parent) or a scale with a smaller value (= complex).
 - [ ] Add Tables.jl interface ?
 So we can iterate over the MTG as rows of a Table.
 - [x] Add possibility to add a node "type" as a parametric type so we can dispatch on this ?
 E.g. Internode, Leaf...
 It would be a field of node with default value of e.g. `AnyNode`

 ## 4. Acknowledgments